-- a) Implemented 10/1/19, Family First Act requires youth placed in Qualified Residential Treatment Program (QRTP) receive independent evaluation within 30 days of placement.
+- a) Implemented 10/1/19, the Family First Act requires youth placed in Qualified Residential Treatment Program (QRTP) receive independent evaluation within 30 days of placement.
 That evaluation is provided to court to approve or disapprove continued placement in group care.
-The goal is to increase family-based placement settings. - b) 7/1/20, Foster Care Case Management grant outcomes will increase the goal for relative placement from 29% to 50%. - c) Youth engagement, support to relatives and licensed family homes and family finding are being amplified to increase family-based placements. - d) A treatment transition level of care (rate) was created January 2020 to support relative and foster caregivers to support active engagement and discharge planning task coordination for youth after acute or psychiatric residential treatment stays.
+The goal is to increase family-based placement settings. - b) Juvenile Crisis Intervention Center (JCIC) program regulations were implemented in 2024. - c) Foster Care Case Management outcomes increased to require 50% of children be placed with relative or kin. - d) Youth engagement, support to relatives and licensed family homes and family finding have been amplified to increase family-based placements.